All Products

 HTTP status codes

-Check the HTTP status code returned in the console or log files, then follow the corresponding resolution.
+Check the HTTP status code in the console or logs, then apply the corresponding resolution.

 APISIX reporting failure

-If the following error appears when APISIX reports data through OpenTelemetry:
+If APISIX returns this error when reporting through OpenTelemetry:

 The origin server did not find a current representation for the target resource or is not willing to disclose that one exists.

-APISIX cannot report data directly to Managed Service for OpenTelemetry through OpenTelemetry.
-Use OpenTelemetry Collector to forward the data instead.
+APISIX cannot report directly to Managed Service for OpenTelemetry.
+Use OpenTelemetry Collector to forward the data.

 Troubleshoot gRPC reporting failures

-Check the gRPC status code returned in the console or log files.
-For a full list of status codes, see gRPC status codes.
+Check the gRPC status code in the console or logs against the gRPC status codes reference.

 Timeout